 Figure 3 shows the zonal-mean aerosol effective diameter, surface area density (SAD), and volume density averaged between months 4 and 9 following the start of the intervention.
 The peak stratospheric SAD and volume are contained to the tropics.
 The peak tropical SAD of ~20 μm2 cm-3 in ‘SAI’ is similar to the peak SAD following the 1991 Mt Pinatubo eruption of ~25 μm2 cm-3 (Fig. 9 in Quaglia et al., 2023).
 This is despite emissions of only 5 Tg SO2 in these simulations with 15 Tg SO2 emitted by Mt Pinatubo.
 The coincidental comparability of the SAD between ‘SAI’ and the Mt Pinatubo observations is most likely due to the different SO2 emission durations, with 2 months in our simulations and ~1 day for the eruption, and thus the greater spread of aerosol in the ‘SAI’ simulation should reduce aerosol growth and lead to a longer atmospheric lifetime.

-Figure 4.
-Zonal-mean vs altitude plots of (top) aerosol effective diameter, (middle) aerosol surface area-density, and (bottom) volume density for: (left) SAI-middle) SAS_5Tg and (right) differences (raw for diameter, percentage for area and volume).
-The quantities are integrated over the soluble aerosol modes between months 10 and 15 (Mar Year 2 – Aug Year 2) after the simulated intervention.
-The aerosol injection region is highlighted by a yellow box.
-Hatching indicates where differences are insignificant at the 5 % level using a paired t-test